RandomReaper/cli/site/_posts/2018-06-27-5-server-2018-custom-services.md

 `sudo chmod +x /bin/testservice`

 # Watching the result
+In [ubuntu](/tag/ubuntu.html) the logger will write to `/var/log/syslog`, so for the rest of this post, a second console is necessary for running this :
 ```console
 tail -f /var/log/syslog
 ```

 ## Manual testing
+Let's just start the program by hand, just to verify what's going on syslog.
 ```console
 pim@server:~$ testservice just testing the command line
 CTRL-C